JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 #### Initial Data Collection and Normalization

-The dataset consists of documents in Spanish taken from EUR-Lex corpus which is publicly available.
+The dataset consists of documents taken from EUR-Lex corpus which is publicly available.
 No further information on the data collection process are given in de Gibert Bonet et al. (2022).

 #### Who are the source language producers?